dongjuns/dongjuns.github.io/_posts/2018-12-18-DileptonTopQuarkMassRecipe-2.md

 date: 2018-12-18 14:40:00 +0900
 categories: TopQuarkMass
 ---
-all dra files are in the
+all draw files are in the
 ```
 cd /cms/scratch/jdj0715/nanoAOD/src/nano/analysis/test/topMass/
 ```